Aniruddha-VS/huggingface-report-generator/README.md

 # huggingface-report-generator

-Lists Top 10 most downloaded models on huggingface.
+Lists the Top 10 most downloaded models on Hugging Face.

-to run it locally :
+To run it locally:

-a. on linux/arm64 architecture machines: docker run ani007s/hf-model-report:v02
+a.
+On Linux/arm64 architecture machines: docker run ani007s/hf-model-report:v02

-b. on linux/x86 architechture machines: docker run ani007s/hf-model-report:v03
+b.
+On Linux/amd64 (also referred to as x86_64) architecture machines: docker run ani007s/hf-model-report:v03